 Provisions of company formation, share capital, and management.

-Directors, auditors, and shareholders have governance standards.
+Directors, auditors, and shareholders have corporate governance standards.

 Merger, acquisition, and winding up of company provisions.